By Bhavya Nand Kishore and Peter Slagt

 Objective: These are less formal, hands-on sessions devoted to ensuring that micro-battle teams turn learning into a habit.
-The focus is more on the quality of the discussion and insights and less on PowerPoint slides and status updates.
-Team members practice giving and receiving feedback in a learning posture.
-They share their work, collect feedback from the prototype and cocreate the plan for the next sprint.
-They learn to discuss their results objectively and openly, rather than protecting themselves or defending their point of view.
-They also receive training in how to challenge the leadership team and ask for what they need to make the micro-battle a success.
+They focus more on the quality of the discussion and insights, and less on PowerPoint slides and status updates.
+Team members practice giving and receiving feedback.
+They share their work, collect feedback from the prototype and co-create the plan for the next sprint.
+They learn how to discuss their results objectively and openly, rather than protecting themselves or defending their point of view.
+They also receive training in how to challenge the Leadership team and ask for what they need to make the micro-battle a success.

-- Brief recap of progress on the micro-battle objectives and a quick discussion of what needs to change.
+- Briefly recap progress on the micro-battle objectives and discuss what needs to change.

-- Sharing what the team has learned from the prototype and customer feedback.
+- Share what the team has learned from the prototype and customer feedback.

-- Identifying roadblocks that need to be addressed early.
-Sorting out which can be handled by the team or the team’s sponsor on the executive committee and which ones need intervention from the CEO or broader leadership team.
+- Identify roadblocks that need to be addressed early.
+Sort out which can be handled by the team or the team’s sponsor on the executive committee, and which ones need intervention from the CEO or executive team.

-- Outlining the scaling plan and potential actions needed to change behaviors to make the rollout effective.
+- Outline the scaling plan and potential actions needed to change behaviors to make the rollout effective.

-- Agreeing on a plan for the next sprint.
+- Agree on a plan for the next sprint.

 - Commitments from individual executive committee members on which impediments they will remove in the days ahead.

 - Actions for the micro-battle teams to consider for updating their next sprint and accelerating results.